European Cyclists' Federation: Velo-city

 Velo-city 2020 Ljubljana was forced to be postponed to 2022 as a result of the COVID-19 pandemic.
 Because of the pandemic, Velo-city 2021 Lisboa was held with special COVID-19 safety protocols and as a hybrid event with online and digital elements that included live streaming and session recordings within a dedicated mobile app.

 Projects

-ECF participates in various EU-funded projects together with other organizations and institutions.
+ECF participates in various EU-funded projects together with other organisations and institutions.

 Networks

 ECF manages several international networks, apart from its own members:

 Cities & Regions for Cyclists

 The Cities & Regions for Cyclists network is managed by ECF and consists of cities and regions, mainly in Europe, that work to “promote the bicycle as a mode of transport and leisure.”

 Cycle-Friendly Employer Consortium

 The Cycle-Friendly Employer Certification Framework is a “European standard for cycle friendly companies.”
 The certification scheme is run by ECF and implemented on the national level by national coordinators.